hungpham2511/hungpham2511.github.io/_posts/2018-12-05-posix-threads.md

 ## Problem number 2: Synchronizing sequence of computations

-A second problem in a multi-threaded process is in making sure that the thread are processed in order.
-As an example, consider a simple computational graph:
+A second problem in multi-threading is making sure that the threads process data in order.
+As an example, consider a simple computational
+graph:

 ```
 A ---> B1 ---> C